theno/tbm/README.md

     > b .
     > b /path/to/filename/also/possible

-Add a bookmark with shortname:
+Add a bookmark together with a nickname:

     > b /path/to/a/unhandy/filename fn

 List all bookmarks (and change the current dir):

     > b
+    1    /path/to/current/dir
+    2    /path/to/filename/also/possible
+    3 fn /path/to/a/unhandy/filename
+    cd to:

-*tbm* now asks you, where it should change to.
-Just enter a number.
+*tbm* now waits for your input, where it should change to.
+Just enter a number or nickname.

 Change dir to bookmark folder (by number):